esoptron/esoptron-libretro-docs-assets-1/README.md

 Esoptron Libretro Docs Assets

-I'm storing Libretro/Docs webms here so I don't increase the repository size of Libretro/Docs
+I'm storing Libretro/Docs assets here so I don't increase the repository size of Libretro/Docs

 Libretro Team is free to do whatever they want with these assets